mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 To use a custom scrubbing function, you must register it _before_ you call `get_component()` or `get_components()`.

 !!! note "Developer's Note"
-    The Scrubber component registry is managed using the Python [catalogue](https://github.com/explosion/catalogue) library, which also allows you to register functions with a decorator.
+    The Scrubber component registry is managed using the Python <a href="https://github.com/explosion/catalogue" target="_blank">catalogue</a> library, which also allows you to register functions with a decorator.

     ```python
     @scrubber_functions.register("title_case")